sreevallijuturu/sreevallijuturu/README.md

 -👋 Hello!I'm sree valli juturu
-- Cyber Security student
 -🌱 Currently learning Web dev and pentesting
 -💻 Passionate about coding and technology
 -🔍 I would like to explore new projects and collaborating on GitHub
--🚀 i have a grip on java,html,css,javascript,DSA
+-🚀 I have a grip on java,html,css,javascript,DSA
 -📚 Always eager to learn and grow

 <!---